habitat-sh/habitat/BUILDER_DEV.md

      cat .nvmrc
    ```

-1. If they are not the same, then you will need to run:
+1. If they are not the same, then you will need to run nvm install

    ```
      nvm install